-In quantum physics, the observer is anything but passive.
-In experiments, observation appears to affect what is being measured by “collapsing the wave function into matter."
-Gazing into my abstract paintings similarly involves collapsing the possibilities of a semi-formless chaos into an interpretation.
+Gazing into my abstract paintings involves collapsing the possibilities of a semi-formless chaos into an interpretation.
 The complex yet indistinct shapes, colours, and textures compel the imagination to complete the painting.
 This co-creative style of abstraction acknowledges and draws out the creator from within the observer.

-Gazing and visualizing are one type of interaction people might have with my art.
-Like the Rorschach inkblot test, the paintings can facilitate mild conscious visualization.
-The viewer supplies the content and meaning of what is discovered—that is why I refer to the artwork as dynamic playgrounds.
-This inbuilt subjectivity allows one painting to appear differently to a multitude of viewers, functioning as a kind of subconscious mirror.
+Like the Rorschach inkblot test, my images can be used to facilitate mild conscious visualization.
+The viewer supplies the content and meaning of what is discovered in these dynamic playgrounds.
+This inbuilt subjectivity allows one painting to appear differently to a multitude of viewers, functioning in part as a kind of subconscious mirror.

-In quantum physics, objects can exist in more than one state when no one is looking at them; curiously, my paintings exist in multiple states especially when people are looking at them.
+In quantum theory, objects can exist in more than one state when no one is looking at them; curiously, my paintings exist in multiple states especially when people are looking at them.
 A group of people reported seeing the following images in the painting below:

 a whale with a blue-green eye

 a lady dressed in pink holding a scepter